dunglas/mercure/spec/mercure.md

 The reserved value `earliest` can be used to hint the hub to send all updates it has for the subscribed topics.
 According to its own policy, the hub **MAY** or **MAY NOT** fulfil this request.

 The hub **MAY** discard some events for operational reasons.
-If the hub is not able to send all requested events, it **MUST** set a `Last-Event-ID` header on the HTTP response containing the id of event preceding the first sent to the subscriber.
-If such event doesn't exist, the hub **MUST** set the `Last-Event-ID` header it sends to the reserved value `earliest`.
-This value indicates that all events stored for the subscribed topics have been sent to the subscriber.
+When the request contains a `Last-Event-ID` HTTP header or query parameter the hub **MUST** set a `Last-Event-ID` header on the HTTP response.
+The value of the `Last-Event-ID` response header **MUST** be the id of the event preceding the first one sent to the subscriber, or the reserved value `earliest` if there is no preceding event (it happens when the hub history is empty, when the subscriber requests the earliest event or when the subscriber requests an event that doesn't exist).

-The subscriber **MUST NOT** assume that no events will be lost (it may happen, for example after a long disconnection time).
+The subscriber **SHOULD NOT** assume that no events will be lost (it may happen, for example if the hub stores only a limited number of events in its history).
 In some cases (for instance when sending partial updates in the JSON Patch [@RFC6902] format, or when using the hub as an event store), updates lost can cause data lost.

-To check if a data lost ocurred, the subscriber **CAN** check if the requested last event id and the value of the received `Last-Event-ID` match.
+To detect if a data lost ocurred, the subscriber **CAN** compare the value of the `Last-Event-ID` response HTTP header with `Last-Event-ID` it requested.
 In case of data lost, the subscriber **SHOULD** re-fetch the original topic.

 Note: Native `EventSource` implementations don't give access to headers associated with the HTTP response, however polyfills and server-sent events clients in most programming languages allow it.